Brian-Pho/Textbook-Notes/content/posts/books/thinking-in-systems/index.md

     - Rich and poor
     - People alive now and people who will come in the future
 - Remember that boundaries are of our own making, and that they can and should be reconsidered for each new discussion, problem, or purpose.
-- Limiting factor: the bottleneck of a system, what prevents it from changing faster.
+- *Limiting factor*: the bottleneck of a system, what prevents it from changing faster.
 - The most important input to a system is the one that’s most limiting.
 - Insight comes from not only recognizing which factor is limiting, but from also seeing that growth itself depletes or enhances limits, and therefore changes what’s limiting.
 - Perpetual growth is impossible.
 Ultimately, the choice isn’t to grow forever, but to decide what limits to live within.